microsoft/rushstack.io-website/pages/api/stream-collator.md

 ## stream-collator package

-This library enables a tool to display live console output from multiple asynchronous processes, while ensuring that their output does not get jumbled together.
+This library enables a tool to display live console output from multiple concurrent processes, while ensuring that their output does not get jumbled together.

 ## Remarks